synadia-labs/showcase/cybervet/walkthrough.md

 # Summary

 Cybervet is a great example of using NATS to run an entire game.
-From the front-end transport of event data over NATS websockets, to the back-end controlling matches, user and match making data through stream and KV assets.
-Finally, there was an operational system for this game that exposed Prometheus metrics and the Prometheus server was in fact a micro-service that subscribed to the metrics subjects and projected a scraping page.
-This ultimately was a real demonstration of NATS in the real world and what it can do.
+From the front-end transport of event data over NATS websockets, to the back-end controlling matches, user and matchmaking data through stream and KV assets.
+Finally, there was an operational system for this game that exposed Prometheus metrics and the Prometheus server was in fact a microservice that subscribed to the metrics subjects and projected a scraping page.